 - Labor support “Cliff Notes”: A 2 page summary of stages of labor, comfort techniques, and positions.

-- Labor Review Quiz [HTML]: A one-page quiz that can be completed over lunch or as homework.
+- Labor Review Quiz: A one-page quiz that can be completed over lunch in a one-day class or as homework.

-- How Partners Can Support Breastfeeding: a handout targeted at dads and partners about benefits of breastfeeding, how breastfeeding works and how they can help with it, and all the ways they can support the breastfeeding relationship to increase the chance that their partner will initiate and continue breastfeeding.
+- How Partners Can Support Breastfeeding: a handout targeted at dads and partners about benefits of breastfeeding, how breastfeeding works and how they can help with it, and all the ways they can support the breastfeeding relationship to increase the chance that the new parent will initiate and continue breastfeeding.

 - Preparation for Breastfeeding: Optional supplies you may choose to obtain before baby is born, things you should not do to prepare for breastfeeding, and some things you may want to do.